UPEDU

 To help implementing the UPEDU in educational purposes, the authors have put a website online that provides most of the information that students need to use the process in their project.

-The disciplines
+Disciplines

 The disciplines in UPEDU in comparison to RUP are more aimed towards getting familiar with the unifying process and teaching the effect of using and adapting the process.
-Therefore, the RUP model has been simplified on some points, and the Business modeling discipline, the Deployment discipline and the Environment discipline have been left out of the process.
+Therefore, the RUP model has been simplified on some points, and the Nusiness modeling discipline, the Deployment discipline and the Environment discipline have been left out of the process.